 The Unique Blue Palace Lobby

-The lobby is pretty unique, taking on the form of an area where ships are repaired.
+The lobby is pretty unique, taking on the form of an area where ships can be repaired.
 Lots of natural light, and the adjacent lobby bar called Arsenali (Italian for dockyard, not the North London football club, thank goodness).

 This area is unsurprisingly the center of the property, and a short distance to most everywhere else.
 The lobby bar offers hookahs, but at €60, I only saw a few takers.
 I guess I’ve been to the Middle East too much lately where hookah bars are very common, and much cheaper.